Major League Baseball to hold first Lou Gehrig Day on June 2

 MLB said Thursday that the day will focus on finding cures and raising money for research into amyotrophic lateral sclerosis, or ALS, which is known as Lou Gehrig’s disease, the legacy of Gehrig and others who died of the progressive disease that attacks nerve cells controlling muscles throughout the body.

+“It's something our organization has been pushing for and we're ecstatic that there's finally going to be a day," he said.
+"And hopefully this can spur further awareness and we can really catch some momentum here and really do some good.”

+The A's have hosted an ALS Awareness Night in recent seasons as a way to honor, among others, Hall of Famer Catfish Hunter and Piscotty's late mother.
+She died in May 2018 at age 55 — about a year after being diagnosed.

-June 2 marks the 96th anniversary of when Gehrig started at first base for the New York Yankees in place of Willy Pipp, starting his record streak of 2,130 consecutive games played.
-The mark stood until September 1995 by Baltimore's Cal Ripken Jr., who played 2,632 consecutive games in a streak that ended in 1998.
+June 2 marks the 96th anniversary of when Gehrig started at first base for the New York Yankees in place of Wally Pipp, starting his record streak of 2,130 consecutive games played.
+The mark stood until September 1995, when it was broken by Baltimore's Cal Ripken Jr., who played 2,632 consecutive games in a streak that ended in 1998.

 Baseball Commissioner Rob Manfred said in a statement that Gehrig's “humility and courage continue to inspire our society” and “the pressing need to find cures remains.”

-MLB's committee includes Oakland outfielder Stephen Piscotty, whose mother died of ALS; Colorado outfielder Sam Hillard, whose father has been diagnosed with ALS; and Milwaukee catcher Jacob Nottingham, whose family includes six people who died of ALS.
+MLB's committee includes Piscotty; Colorado outfielder Sam Hillard, whose father has been diagnosed with ALS; and Milwaukee catcher Jacob Nottingham, whose family includes six people who died of ALS.